Asana Content Calendar: Workflows and Automations (2026)

 - Pre-built templates with subtasks for each content type

-- Advanced automation to prevent bottlenecks
+- Automation rules to prevent bottlenecks (Starter plan and above)

 - Performance tracking with built-in reporting